awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-codebuild.md

  Browse through this example state machine to see how Step Functions uses a state machine to build a CodeBuild project, and then sends an Amazon SNS topic with a message about whether the job succeeded or failed\.

-For more information about how Step Functions can control other AWS services, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.
+For more information about how Step Functions can control other AWS services, see [Using AWS Step Functions with other services](concepts-service-integrations.md)\.

 ```
 {